 Our Veterinary Services

 One of the major and most important service we provide to our clients, is a 24 hour a day, seven day week, emergency phone line.
-The number is 98415422 (also our office hours number), where after hours a recorded message will direct you to our on-call vet.
-Should you get a message bank recording on our mobile phone, please leave a message - this usually means we are with another client or physically unable to answer the phone (eg arm inside a cow!)
+The number is 9841 5422 (also our office hours number), where after hours a recorded message will direct you to our on-call vet.
+Should you get a message bank recording on our mobile phone, please leave a message – this usually means we are with another client or physically unable to answer the phone.

 We offer consultation by appointment.
 Our consultation periods are usually 9am – 12noon, and 2pm – 6pm on weekdays.
 (Saturday 9am – 12pm).
 Also, appointments can be made outside of these hours as required.

-On Wednesday afternoons we offer our home visit consultation service This is for small animals only, and attracts a small surcharge of $5.
+On every second Wednesday we offer our home visit consultation service This is for small animals only, and attracts a small surcharge of $10.
 Clients no longer driving, or those with multiple animals or young families especially find them very convenient.
 Bookings are required for this service.

 Small Animal Behaviour Consultations